 - Preheat the oven to 300 degrees with a rack low enough to fit the pan holding the brisket.
 Tightly cover the brisket and pan with a double layer of aluminum foil.

-- Bake until the meat reaches an internal temperature of 200 degrees, about 1 hour per pound or 3-4 hours total.
+- Bake until the meat reaches an internal temperature of 200 degrees, about 1 hour per pound or 5 hours total.
+Start checking internal temp at 3 hours and periodically every 20-30 minutes or so to avoid overcooking.

 - Without trimming the fat, carve the pastrami into 1/4 inch thick slices, or cut as thin as possible without the meat falling apart.
-Keep tightly wrapped in aluminum foil or plastic wrap in the fridge for up to 1 week or in the freezer for up to 6 months.
+Keep tightly wrapped, or in a sealed container in the fridge, for up to 1 week, or in the freezer for up to 6 months.

 - SAFETY NOTE: handle the pink curing salt with care and keep it out of reach of children.
 It is used in pastrami and other cured meats to kill bacteria, prevent botulism and add flavor.
 However it is extremely toxic if ingested directly; in fact, it's colored pink to prevent people from mistaking it for regular salt.
 When used with care in recipes like this, it is very safe and necessary for proper flavor and food safety.
 That said, you should know the risks and keep the curing salt properly labeled and out of the reach of children.